CaitlinCalder/COS760-Group-45/README.md

 - Phase 1: TF-IDF + Logistic Regression baseline
 - Phase 2: AfroXLMR fine-tuning and cross-lingual evaluation
 - Phase 3: SADiLaR feature augmentation, SHAP analysis, and visualisations
+- Bonus: Last two code blocks, allow you to insert human or machine generated text and it runs it against all 3 phases

 ## Installation